DEFRA/epr-backend/docs/architecture/decisions/0005-admin-ui-adr.md

 The service will have the following characteristics:

 - It will be based on the CDP Node.js Frontend Template
-- It will live in CDP's private zone with all users signing in via AAD/SSO
+- It will live in CDP's protected zone with all users signing in via AAD/SSO
-- The `server` part of the service will act as a backend for the frontend (BFF approach) taking care of auth flows, enforcing security policies where applicable, and potentially, a number of other tasks
-- It will use a simple role-based access control model (RBAC) to provide the best user experience and prevent unnecessary requests to `epr-backend` from unauthorised users
+- The app will follow a role-based access control approach (RBAC) with only two roles (at least initially): System Administrator and Regulator.
+- A user's role will be inferred from their AAD auth token claims
+- The app will follow a "route guarding" approach by which most pages will be protected by access control and users will be redirected to a login page (if not logged in) or a not-found page (if logged-in but don't have permission to access that page).
+- The app will get all its data from `epr-backend`.
+Calls to `epr-backend` will include AAD's auth token to ensure the user is authorised to access the affected endpoint.
+- The app will take inspiration from mature projects such as `forms-designer` and `cdp-portal-frontend` for its implementation of authentication flows

 ### Place in the architecture